 For hundreds of dollars, you can send your sails to a professional cleaning service like SailCare.com.
 They’ll come back looking great but if they also need ANY repairs (loose stitches, etc.), you’ll be put on the spot to have them repaired and your cost can quickly mount.
 If your sails are old, they’ll still be old when they come back.
-Their cleaning process includes re-impregnating the fabric with resins but that just stabilizes the current shape of the sails, it doesn’t restore them to like-new shape.
+Their cleaning process includes re-impregnating the fabric with resins but that just stabilizes the current shape of the sails, it doesn’t restore them to a like-new shape.

 Tastes great on salads too

 The process that I’ll describe below will clean your sail fabric but it won’t do much to remove the corrosion from hardware.
 If you also want to clean the hardware, do it first and then clean the sailcloth.
-The second cleaning will remove any temporary stains caused by the hardware cleaning process.
+The second, main cleaning will remove any temporary stains caused by the hardware cleaning process.

 To clean corroded brass and bronze sail hardware: